Developer / Publisher – Odd Raven Studios

 The story is told through text bubbles with the spirits you meet making cute little noises, as does Carly who gives little ‘hups’ when she jumps and other one off sounds.
 She will comment on the Reapers outfit of choice but for the most is silent with the star of the show being the music, which isn’t anything to write home about, but fits the game nicely with it’s simple little tunes that match the puzzle-platforming genre perfectly.

 All in all, Carly and the Reaperman is a solid puzzle platformer that never wears out its welcome with a campaign that should take around 8 hours or so to get through.
-Add in that you can play this solo, or local co-op means you can enjoy playing this alone, with friends or even strangers and no matter how you play, it works great.
+Add in that you can play this solo or local co-op and no matter how you play, you’ll have fun.
 I never found the puzzles to be too challenging, though some definitely held me up for a minute or 2 and trying to get all the fireflies adds a nice level of difficulty for those looking to exercise their brains.
 I wouldn’t have minded a bit more story here as there really isn’t a lot to speak about but at the end of the day, this is still a refined puzzle/platformer that makes great use of VR!

 What would I pay?
 This is $20 US and that is a perfect price for this.
 You’ll lose a few hours in here as you get through puzzle after puzzle and the option to play with friends makes this an easy recommendation for those who want to include others in their VR exploits.